What is shoulder impingement

 - You have a high temperature.

 A possible complication of subacromial decompression is accidental damage to your shoulder blade or another part of your shoulder joint, including nerves or blood vessels.
-If your nerves are damaged during subacromial decompression, this may lead to a loss of feeling over your shoulder.

 Your surgeon or physiotherapist will give you a range of exercises to do after your surgery.
 It’s important to do these exercises as they will help you to recover more quickly.
 These may include exercises to:

 - improve the range of motion of your shoulder

 - improve the strength of your muscles around your shoulder

 Your physiotherapist will tell you when you can start these exercises, and how many you need to do.
 You’ll have exercises to do at home and you may also be offered a course of hospital-based physiotherapy sessions.

 It may take several months after your operation to completely recover.
 However, you’ll probably be able to get back to your usual activities after about two to four months.

 FAQ: Should I have arthroscopic surgery or open surgery?

 Whether you have open or arthroscopic surgery will depend on the problems you’re having with your shoulder and your medical history.
 Your surgeon will talk to you about what’s best in your situation.